-Tokay geckos are typically a striking blue-grey color with bright orange and blue spots.
+Tokay geckos are typically a striking blue-gray color with bright orange and blue spots.
 They are a larger lizard reaching lengths up to 12".
 This species has the ability to adhere to smooth services with the help of the lamellae found on the pads of its feet.

 The tokays skin is covered in bumps known as skin tubercles.
 Skin tubercles give texture to the tokay which also helps to break up its pattern against the background of the terrain.

 Tokay geckos are an arboreal species.
 This means that they spend the majority of their time off of the ground.
 Tokays would benefit most from taller cages than they would shorter cages with more floor space.